Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 This function:
 1. Takes a partial query string that the user is typing
 2. Requires at least 3 characters to activate
-3. Generates embeddings for the partial query using Voyage AI
+3. Generates embeddings for the partial query using Voyage AI's `voyage-3-lite` model
 4. Searches the "questions" collection for semantically similar questions
 5. Returns a list of suggested complete questions sorted by relevance
 6. Returns timing information for performance monitoring